difference between list and tuple in python

 Tuples, on the other hand, are ordered collections of elements that can be of any data type.
 They are immutable, which means that they cannot be changed once they are created.
 Tuples are created using parentheses, and the elements inside the tuple are separated by commas.
 For example:

-See also difference between weave and knit
+See also difference between median and average

 my_tuple = (1, 2, 3, 'apple', 'banana', 'cherry')